vebbis321/thel.foo/content/posts/custom-text-field/index.md

 ## Introduction/Problem

-In this blog post I want to show you how I deal with advanced text fields that are similar.
+In this blog post, I want to show you how I deal with advanced text fields that are similar.
 What do I mean by that?

-Let's say your client wanted you to make text fields for various inputs in an authentication flow -- A text field for the name input, the date input, the password input, etc. What is usually the case is that these text fields will now follow similar rules for their layout: `backgroundColor`, `font`, `borderColor` etc. Like in the example below.
+Let's say your client wanted you to make text fields for various inputs in an authentication flow -- A text field for the name input, the date input, the password input, etc. What is usually the case is that these text fields will now follow similar rules for their layout: `backgroundColor`, `font`, `borderColor`, etc. Like in the example below.

 ![Email and password](email-and-password-text-field.jpeg)
 ![Name](name-text-field.jpeg)